kylehh/code23/_posts/2025/25-08-26-diffusion.md

 ![Alt text](/code23/assets/images/2025/25-08-26-diffusion_files/cvf.png)
 The Gaussian example is given by
 ![Alt text](/code23/assets/images/2025/25-08-26-diffusion_files/gvf.png)
-The Marginalization Trick, which can be approved by Continity equation,
+The Marginalization Trick, which can be approved by Continuity equation,
 ![Alt text](/code23/assets/images/2025/25-08-26-diffusion_files/mvf.png)

 Here is the comparison of these two under ODE samples